dmbarbour/wikilon/docs/InternalDesign.md

  * track interactions, suggest new automatic tests
  * state for web-applications and volatile services
  * unlike wikis, sessions can become 'inactive'

+Design constraints:

+To replicate or fork a wiki should generally be possible if you have a session ID.
+Consequently, the permissions of your replica would be based on the permissions of your session.